urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/1-arvo.md

 This document is a prologue to the Gall guide.
-If you've worked though [Hoon School](/docs/hoon/hoon-school/intro) (or have otherwise learned the basics of hoon), you'll likely be familiar with generators, but not with all the other parts of the Arvo operating system or the way it fits together.
+If you've worked though [Hoon School](/docs/hoon/hoon-school/intro) (or have otherwise learned the basics of Hoon), you'll likely be familiar with generators, but not with all the other parts of the Arvo operating system or the way it fits together.
 We'll go over the basic details here so you're better oriented to learn Gall agent development.
 We'll not go into the internal workings of the kernel much, but